PalmaAnd/Programming-Problems/.github/ISSUE_TEMPLATE/leetcode_problem.md

 ---
-name: LeetCode Easy Problem
+name: "LeetCode Easy Problem"
-about: New LeetCode problem that will be worked on assignees:"PalmaAnd"
+about: "New LeetCode problem that will be worked on"
+assignees: "PalmaAnd"
 labels: "Leetcode,easy"
 ---